solodev/aws/pages/solodev-cms-pro.md

 ## Step 3: Launch your CloudFormation Stack
 <strong>Confirm Subscription</strong><br />
 Click on the "Continue to Subscribe" link within the AWS Marketplace listing.
-Once your subscription is processed, you will see confirmation and the "Continue to Configuration" button.<br /><br />
+Once your subscription is processed, you will see confirmation and the "Continue to Configuration" button.

 {{INSERT SCREENSHOT}}